net-ml/net-ml.github.io/_posts/2025-06-15-regionalizing-latency.md

 # Beyond Data Points: Regionalizing Crowdsourced Latency Measurements

-*Abstract.* Crowdsourced latency measurements have become an essential tool for understanding internet performance across diverse geographic regions.
-However, most existing approaches treat these measurements as isolated data points, failing to capture the regional patterns and spatial correlations that are crucial for understanding internet quality at scale.
-In this work, we introduce a framework for regionalizing crowdsourced latency measurements, enabling more accurate and representative characterizations of internet performance.
+*Abstract.* Crowdsourced latency measurements have become an essential tool for understanding Internet performance across diverse geographic regions.
+However, most existing approaches treat these measurements as isolated data points, failing to capture the regional patterns and spatial correlations that are crucial for understanding Internet quality at scale.
+In this work, we introduce a framework for regionalizing crowdsourced latency measurements, enabling more accurate and representative characterizations of Internet performance.
 Our approach aggregates individual measurements into meaningful regional summaries while accounting for measurement biases, spatial heterogeneity, and temporal variations.
 We demonstrate that regional-level analysis provides more stable and actionable insights compared to point-based approaches, particularly for applications in policy analysis, infrastructure planning, and network performance monitoring.

 ## The Challenge of Crowdsourced Measurements

-Crowdsourced latency measurements, collected from thousands of devices across different networks and locations, offer unprecedented visibility into internet performance.
+Crowdsourced latency measurements, collected from thousands of devices across different networks and locations, offer unprecedented visibility into Internet performance.
 Platforms like M-Lab, Speedtest, and FCC's Measuring Broadband America have generated millions of measurements that help us understand connectivity quality worldwide.

 However, analyzing these measurements presents significant challenges: